IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

 - The object is deleted after the 3 day retention period by someone with appropriate permissions.
 - The object is automatically deleted after the 7 day expiry occurs that is set on the bucket.

-Note, objects stored in a bucket that have a retention policy set are not automatically deleted after that retention policy is met.
-Objects must either be manually deleted or an expiration rule must be set as part of the bucket's lifecycle.

 In the next chapter, explore how **legal holds** can be used to further protect regulated data.